Dragoon-Lab/LaitsV3/documentation/sessions.md

 - author, au (for custom problems; this is the original author's user name)
 - newProblem, np, newProblemId, npid
-- solutionXML, sx  (for solution text)
+- solutionGraph, sg  (for serialized solution graph)
 - action, ac
 - mode, m (value is a [major mode](major-modes.md))
 - sessionId, x (see [Logging Format](logs-structure.md))